 Pairing wine with your cheese platter

 It can be hard to know what wine goes best with each different cheese.
 The secret of a good wine and cheese pairing is to match intensity.
 Bold red wines pair best with aged cheeses.
 An Australian Margaret River Shiraz or Cabernet Sauvignon goes beautifully with aged Cheddar.
 Delicate, mild cheeses or goat’s cheeses pair best with Pinot Noir or a Cape Mentelle Sauvignon Blanc Semillon.
 For a sparkling rosé or Champagne, a triple cream Brie, Camembert, or Havarti is a delicious accompaniment.

-The Hamper Emporium’s Pure Gold Luxury Foodies Hamper has the perfect mix of gourmet nibbles plus a bottle of red and white wine to pair with your cheese board selection.
-It’s the perfect size for entertaining and even comes with a selection of chocolates.
+For an easy weekend catchup with friends, The Hamper Emporium’s Australian Cheese Grazing Hamper with Shiraz has the perfect mix of cheeses and gourmet nibbles for a picnic plus a bottle of red wine to pair with your cheese board selection.
+For a celebration with champagne, the Black Truffle, Cheese & Champagne Hamper is the perfect size for a romantic picnic comes with the most decadent selection of nibbles and chocolates.
 If you want more food and wine hamper inspiration to go with your cheese board selection ideas, browse our range to find the perfect accompaniment for your gourmet picnic.
-If you’re planning a picnic this weekend, order your food and wine hamper online and get fast, free delivery Australia-wide.
+If you’re planning a picnic this weekend, we have indulgent grazing boxes that will be just perfect.

 If you'd like to learn more about specialty cheeses, read our guide to the Perfect Cheeses For A Cheese Platter Or Charcuterie Board to really wow at your next picnic.
 And, for the pièce de résistance, our guide to Wine and Cheese Pairings will help you to choose the best wine for entertaining.